-- Coordinate with the Secretary of State to develop requirements for the data and signature file specifications and file submission schedule. - Coordinate with OA-ITSD to develop a data pull process for defining records for submission to Secretary of State. - Coordinate with OA-ITSD to develop a secure process for tying the required signature file to the data file for submission to the Secretary of State. - Test the file generation and transfer process to ensure all required data elements and signature are sent as required.

-- Develop website information to link inquirers to the Secretary of State for information regarding the new automatic voter registration and provisions for declining automatic registration. - Amend current programs for on-line requests for change of mailing address since identity verification and signature collection are not currently required in this process. - Implement MEDL changes to the signature collection and certification processes for all transactions to include updates related to automatic voter registration. - Implement modifications to license verification statement or generated money receipt or temporary driving privilege document to include additional information related to automatic voter registration.
+- Coordinate with the Secretary of State to develop requirements for the data and signature file specifications and file submission schedule. - OA-ITSD must develop a data pull process for defining records for submission to Secretary of State. - OA-ITSD must develop a secure process for tying the required signature file to the data file for submission to the Secretary of State. - Test the file generation and transfer process to ensure all required data elements and signature are sent as required. - Develop website information to link inquirers to the Secretary of State for information regarding the new automatic voter registration and provisions for declining automatic registration. - Amend current programs for on-line requests for change of mailing address since identity verification and signature collection are not currently required in this process.